On this page

-Typically, monkeypox has an incubation period of between 5 and 21 days.
+Typically, mpox has an incubation period of between 5 and 21 days.

 The Smallpox vaccine available is a Modified Vaccinia Ankara – Bavarian Nordic (MVA-BN).
-It is currently distributed under 2 brand names, although it is the same vaccine.
+It is currently distributed under two brand names, although it is the same vaccine.

 The brand names are

-The vaccine can be administered by the deep sub-cutaneous or intramuscular route (see chapter 4).
+The vaccine can be administered by the deep sub-cutaneous or intramuscular route (see Immunisation procedures: Green Book chapter 4).
 The preferred site is the deltoid region of the upper arm.

 The virus used in the vaccine is an attenuated strain that cannot replicate in mammalian cells.
 It should be considered an inactivated vaccine.

-While MVA-BN (Imvanex®) efficacy studies were aimed at understanding its protective efficacy against smallpox, many of the licensing studies have used challenge with monkeypox virus.
+While MVA-BN (Imvanex®) efficacy studies were aimed at understanding its protective efficacy against smallpox, many of the licensing studies have used challenge with mpox virus.

-The Welsh Government has confirmed that areas with localised outbreaks are being prioritised in the distribution of UK-wide supplies of the monkeypox vaccine.
-As more stock of vaccine is made available health boards will be notified when they can recommence offering pre-exposure vaccination.
+In 2022 Welsh Government confirmed that areas with localised outbreaks were to be prioritised in the distribution of UK-wide supplies of the mpox vaccine.
+As more stock of vaccine became available health boards were able to recommence offering pre-exposure vaccination.